-However, some research suggests that CBG has more interactions with our pets’ Endocannabinoid System (ECS) than CBD does.
+However, some research suggests that CBG has more interactions with our pets’ endocannabinoid system (ECS) than CBD does.
 If you’re unaware that the ECS is found in all mammals including our beloved pets, don’t worry, this system was only recently discovered by renowned scientists in the last few decades.
 Simply put, the sole purpose of the ECS is to ensure your pet is happy and healthy.

 So when your pet consumes CBD, it indirectly interacts with their ECS functions.
 On the other hand, when your pet consumes CBG, it’s thought to interact directly with cells all throughout your pet’s body.
-This could mean that CBG may be more effective than CBD when addressing health problems.
+This could mean that CBG may be more effective than CBD when addressing certain problems.

 It’s also theorized that CBG could enhance the health benefits of CBD when combined together.
 Nevertheless, more studies are desperately needed regarding CBG, especially for our canine and feline friends.

 Is it safe to give my pet CBG?